ilanrosc/steel-fatigue-prediction/documentation/2_feature_selection.md

 ---

 ## 📊 Final Selected Features

+Now that we have VIF and SHAP feature importance results, let’s finalize feature selection methodically.

+🔹 Identify Features to Remove

+We will remove features that are redundant based on:

+✅ **VIF > 5** → Indicates high multicollinearity (drop the less important ones).

+✅ **SHAP Value close to 0** → Feature has low impact on predictions.

+✅ **Both VIF and SHAP agree on removal** → Strong candidate for dropping.

+**📌 Action: List Features to Remove**

+Let's categorize the features based on VIF and SHAP results.

+**1️⃣ Features with Extremely High VIF (Multicollinearity Concern)**

+From our VIF results:

+- Tt (∞)
+- THt (∞)
+- TCr (∞)
+- CT (9.14M)
+- THT (5806.69)
+- DT (4742.95)

+🚨 These are highly redundant and should likely be removed.

+**2️⃣ Features with Very Low SHAP Importance**

+From SHAP results (values close to 0):

+- THQCr (0.96)
+- S (0.95)
+- Ni (0.67)
+- Cu (0.67)
+- dB (0.49)
+- dC (0.42)

+🚨 These features contribute very little to predictions.

 After applying **VIF analysis and SHAP feature importance**, we have removed redundant and less important features.
 The final selected features are:

 | Feature | Description |